 Making cookie dough with almond flour does mean that it will taste a bit like, well, almonds.
 Since almonds are sort of sweet, it works.
 And if you really love that flavor, try replacing the vanilla extract with almond extract.
 Go all the way!

-- Grinding your own nut flour: Commercially ground nut flour is the absolute best, since you really can’t get that fine grind without turning raw nuts into nut butter.
-But I have made this recipe with raw cashews, and even though the texture isn’t the same, it still tastes delicious.
+Commercially ground nut flour is the absolute best since you really can’t get that fine grind without turning raw nuts into nut butter.
+But I have made this recipe with raw cashews, and even though the texture isn’t the same, it still tastes delicious which may be because cashews are generally a soft nut.

-- Replacing the sugars: Brown sugar is what really makes cookie dough smell and taste like, well, cookie dough.
+Sugars: Brown sugar is what really makes cookie dough smell and taste like, well, cookie dough.
 But I’ve replaced both sugars with coconut palm sugar, an unrefined, nutrient-dense sugar, and it works although it does taste quite different.
-Just be sure to grind the palm sugar in a blender or food processor into a fine powder, as the grain is quite large otherwise and it won’t blend into the cookie dough properly.

 If you’re feeling really indulgent (!), try rolling the cookie dough into smaller balls and adding it to ice cream for my favorite Ben & Jerry’s cookie dough ice cream.
 Imagine the cheers 📣 from your kids—and their friends!